Sounak3007/assignment-boilerplate/README.md

 # Website deployment to AWS EKS Clusters

 ## Steps Followed:
-1. Create a dockerfile for the application
+1. Create EKS clusters with 3 nodes
-2. Build and push the image to dockerhub
+2. Create a dockeriamge for the application
-3. Create EKS clusters with 3 nodes
+3. Create IAM roles for deployment and to access the cluster
-4. Create IAM roles for deployment and to access the cluster
+4. Configure the necessary deployemt files for the service to be deployed.
-5. Configure the necessary deployemt files for the service to be deployed.
+5. Create AWS load balancer by deploying the ingress and access the website.

-6. Create AWS load balancer by deploying the ingress and access the website.
+## Create EKS clusters with 3 nodes

 ## Step 1 : Create the Docker Image.